• February 4, 2025

 Predictive Analytics for Threat Prevention

-Data-driven insights help identify high-risk behaviors and prevent incidents before they occur.
+Data-driven insights help identify high-risk behaviours and prevent incidents before they occur.
+This technology is becoming a staple in commercial security trends, moving the industry from a reactive to a proactive stance.

 C-Mount CCTV camera